andyil/s3shutil/README.rst

 ~~~~~~~~~~~~~~
 Just use it!
 You are also invited to send an email `andyworms@gmail.com`.
 All emails are (eventually) answered.
-Read the code, fork, open a PR, start a discussion.
+Also read the code, fork, open a PR, start a discussion.